Legarda (singer): Death

 Legarda died on 7 February 2019, after being injured by a stray bullet fired during an attempted, unrelated car theft (and which happened to hit the Uber car he was riding at the time, near the location of the theft) in Medellín, Antioquia, Colombia.
 The singer entered the hospital with a diagnosis of "very severe brain damage".
 At 4:50 p.m.
 He went into cardiorespiratory arrest, and after several attempts at resuscitation, died at 5:15 p.m. of that same day.

 On 10 February 2019, a tribute to the singer was made at the La Macarena Show Center in Medellín which was presented by YouTuber Luisa Fernanda W and members of the singer's family.
 The event was attended by several renowned YouTubers and singers such as Andy Rivera, Pasabordo and Pipe Bueno among others, which offered a live concert in homage to Legarda.
 Several emotional messages from singers such as Carlos Vives, Maluma, Sebastián Yatra and Karol G were also screened live.
+Maluma posted a photo of the late singer and discussed the wider impact of Legarda's death.
+"It's incredible that these things keep happening in my country," he said, referring to the country's rampant crime and violence.
+"We have to open our eyes, Colombia, this needs to stop."
 Finally, the prosecution authorized the singer's parents to cremate the body to later be taken to Atlanta.

+Aftermath

+After recently promoting his new single "Nutella", which was set to premiere on Thursday, the video was released on YouTube only hours after his death.
+The phrase "He who leaves doesn't die, only he who's forgotten dies" was also attributed to Legarda.
+The video has over 31 million views to date on YouTube.

+On February 10, 2019, a memorial service for Legarda was held at the Movistar Arena in Bogotá, Colombia, which drew approximately 15,000 people.